tsahiduek/ai-on-eks/infra/nvidia-dynamo/README.md

 ## Overview

 NVIDIA Dynamo infrastructure is designed as a reference architecture that combines the ai-on-eks base infrastructure modules with Dynamo-specific configurations for optimal performance and scalability.
+An inference graph is a computational workflow that defines how AI models process data through interconnected nodes, enabling complex multi-step AI operations like LLM chains, multimodal processing, and custom inference pipelines.

 ## Directory Structure